tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 For the opportunistic developer that first starts in the code, comments in the code can provide helpful documentation to get the developer oriented quickly.
 But not everyone starts in the code.
 Some prefer to read the conceptual overviews first.

-For more research on how do document code, see "When Not to Comment: Questions and Tradeoffs with API Documentation for C++ Projects" by Andrew Head, Caitlin Sadowski, Emerson Murphy-Hill, and Andrea Knight (2018 *ACM/IEEE 40th International Conference on Software Engineering.* [ResearchGate](https://www.researchgate.net/publication/325732077_When_not_to_comment_questions_and_tradeoffs_with_API_documentation_for_C_projects)).
+For more research on how to document code, see "When Not to Comment: Questions and Tradeoffs with API Documentation for C++ Projects" by Andrew Head, Caitlin Sadowski, Emerson Murphy-Hill, and Andrea Knight (2018 *ACM/IEEE 40th International Conference on Software Engineering.* [ResearchGate](https://www.researchgate.net/publication/325732077_When_not_to_comment_questions_and_tradeoffs_with_API_documentation_for_C_projects)).
 The researchers explore whether developers are more apt to look in header files (where more formal descriptions of the class and methods appear) or implementation code for documentation (they focused on C++).
 In some cases, reading the implementation code directly provides a clearer path to understanding for developers.
 Additionally, some developers distrust that documentation is up to date and so prefer to look at the code directly.
 For more complex code, however, learning from more elaborate documentation in header files was helpful.

 Overall, not every programmer reads code the same way.
 But based on the research, it's a good idea to include comments directly in the code as well as more formal explanations outside the code.
 If developers give you a chunk of code that has comments peppered throughout, don't assume that the code comments are somehow separate from documentation or outside your stewardship as a technical writer.
 Think of comments in code as the equivalent of context-sensitive help in a user interface &mdash; in many ways, this might be the most read content of all.